Telugu Christians: Culture

-The culture of the Telugu Christians is a blend of Indian, European and Biblical cultures.
-The culture and traditions of Telugu Christians in urban areas can best be described as increasingly westernised Indo-Anglican culture.
+The Indo-Christian culture and traditions of Telugu Christians in urban areas can best be described as an increasingly westernised.
 Telugu Christians today are considered to be one of the most progressive communities in the state.
 They have one of the highest literacy, work participation and sex ratio figures among the various religious communities in the state.

 The mother tongue of Telugu Christians is Telugu, the most widely spoken Dravidian language in India.
 However, with mission schools being the first to teach using English as the primary medium, English is widely used among Telugu Christian communities for both religious and secular purposes.
 Most major churches offer religious services in both Telugu and English.
 Some churches such as St. John's Church, Secunderabad and St. George's Church, Hyderabad offer services exclusively in English.
 English is also the preferred lingua franca of urban Christian youth.

-Mission Compounds played a major role in the development of Telugu Christian Culture.
-The way of life of the Telugu Christians has been greatly influenced by Christian Missionaries.
+Mission Compounds and interaction with Christian missionaries played a major role in the development of Telugu Christian Culture.
 As the result of interaction with missionaries, Telugu Christians were the first people in the region to accept and even adopt Western thought and principles such as the education of the girl child, widow remarriage, and other such reforms.
-Missionaries such as Ruth Brouwer Crompton, identified the factors responsible for shaping the intellectual climate among Telugu Christians: (1) increased leisure (2) the higher education; study beyond the level of secondary education.
-Institutions of higher education include not only colleges and universities but also professional schools in such fields as law, theology, medicine, business, music, and art.
-(3) access to the teaching profession.
+Missionaries such as Ruth Brouwer Crompton identified the factors responsible for shaping the intellectual climate among Telugu Christians: (1) increased leisure (2) higher education; study beyond the level of secondary education.
+Institutions of higher education include not only colleges and universities but also professional schools in such fields as law, theology, medicine, business, music, and art (3) access to the teaching profession.